geomagpy/IMBOT/README.md

 - create a telegram note if mounting was successful (keep in memory - only change if failing)

 run secondanalysis:
-- get gin DIRECTORIES
+- get gin DIRECTORIES for one second
-- determine state of one-minute submissions
+- determine state of one-minute submissions and get the highest available step
 - determine new 1sec submissions
 - copy new 1sec submissions to temporary local directory
+- read an randomly selected file of all available data files (if debug is selected only this month will be analyzed)
 -

 after secondanalysis: